PITI-VITI Home Training Upcoming Events

-This course will be delivered on-site in Guam.
+This course will be delivered on-site in US Virgin Islands.

-After successful completion of this course, participants should be able to:
+After successful completion of this course, participants will be able to:

 For all on-site training in the insular areas, the Graduate School USA's Pacific and Virgin Islands Training Initiatives (PITI-VITI) works closely with local training hosts to ensure that participants, instructors, and training support staff enjoy a safe learning experience.
 Please note the following: